Welcome to the Diocese of Orlando Communications and Announcements section.

 For a flyer, click here.

-Nazareth Discernment Group for Women, April 12
+Nazareth- Vocational Discernment Group for Young Women, August 23

 For a graphic, click here.